codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

 Scrum Poker for Jira provides functions to interact with Scrum Poker from your Jira workflows.

-#### Start Scrum Poker session (Workflow Function)
+#### Start Scrum Poker session

-Scrum Poker offers the `Start Scrum Poker session (Workflow Function)` to start a Scrum Poker session on a workflow transition if the following conditions are met:
+Scrum Poker offers the workflow function `Start Scrum Poker session` to start a Scrum Poker session on a workflow transition under the following conditions:

 * a valid Scrum Poker for Jira license exists
 * the issue is estimable